 How many teams make the NFL playoffs?

-A total of 14 teams make the NFL playoffs -- seven from the AFC, and seven from the NFC.
+As noted above, a total of 14 teams make the NFL playoffs — seven from the AFC, and seven from the NFC.

 The AFC playoff bracket consists of the winners of the four conference divisions – the AFC East, AFC North, AFC South, AFC West – plus, three Wild Card teams.
 This year’s division winners were: the Patriots (AFC East), Steelers (AFC North), Jaguars (AFC South), and Broncos (AFC West).